These Simple 3-Ingredient Sauces Pair with Just About Everything

-If you meal prep just one thing over the weekend, my best (and favorite) advice is to always make a sauce.
-I'm a strong believer that a simple, flavorful sauce is the single thing that will take any meal from good to great.
+If you meal prep just one thing this week, my best (and favorite) advice is to always make a sauce.
+I’m a strong believer that a simple, flavorful sauce is the single thing that will take any meal from good to great.
 And the more simple, the better.

 You truly don’t need a lot of ingredients or effort to pull together a really good sauce, and these 10 recipes prove it.
 Start with three ingredients (and a little salt and pepper, if you like) and you’ve got all you need.

-Equal parts creamy and punchy, this bold-flavored sauce is perfect for drizzling over everything from meat pulled from the grill and roasted vegetables, to grain bowls and just about anything else.
+Equal parts creamy and punchy, this bold-flavored sauce is for summer and beyond.
+It’s perfect for drizzling over everything from meat pulled from the grill and roasted vegetables, to grain bowls and just about anything else.

 Start with some good-quality tomatoes, add a splash of vinegar and some garlic, and you’ll instantly see why making your own pizza sauce totally beats the store-bought stuff.
 Best of all, it makes a big batch and freezes really well.

 This is my absolute favorite sauce of all time!
 Use any herbs you have handy and the result is a bright, fresh sauce with nutty undertones that also doubles as a dip.

 I’m convinced this sauce has the power to make anyone fall in love with tomatillos.
 This sauce has a sweet smokiness that makes it a good match for just about everything you pull off the grill, from chicken and pork, to fish and vegetables.

 This super-simple pesto starts with whatever green things you have in the fridge, be it wilted herbs or leftovers leafy greens, like spinach, arugula, or kale.